Towards grid-aware multi-period flexibility aggregation - A constrained zonotope approach: Problem Statement

-We define the nodal active and reactive power $p_{m}(k)$ and $q_{m}(k)$ at each timestep $k$ in the considered interval $\mathcal I = {1,\dots,N}$ as and the net powers at each node where $p_m^g(k)$ and $q_m^g(k)$ are the active/reactive power generation and $p_m^d$ and $q_m^d(k)$ are the active/reactive power demand at node $m \in \mathcal N_d$.
+with $p_{m,l}(k)$ and $q_{m,l}(k)$ representing the active and reactive power flow between nodes $m$ and $l$ at each timestep $k$.
+The net powers at each node are where $p_m^g(k)$ and $q_m^g(k)$ are the active/reactive power generation and $p_m^d$ and $q_m^d(k)$ are the active/reactive power demand at node $m \in \mathcal N_d$.
 Furthermore, $p_m^s(k)$ is the battery's active power.
 For nodes without a battery, $p_m^s = 0$, while for nodes with a battery, $p_m^s$ is negative when charging and positive when discharging, i.e., providing the grid with power.

 The active power generation for the flexible renewable generators must stay within the bounds

 where $\mathcal{G}\subseteq \mathcal{N}$ denotes the set of buses with controllable generators and $f_m^g(k)$ represents the maximal active power generation given by irradiation/wind forecast conditions at each timestep.